-Noah Kellman is a composer for film and multimedia based in New York City.
+Noah Kellman is a composer for GAME, FIlm & multimedia based in New York City.

 A lover of all narrative music, Noah continues to create cinematic soundscapes that intersect the acoustic and electronic worlds.
 In the songwriting world, Noah is currently arranging and orchestrating for up-and-coming songwriter/producer Elliot Moss.
 He has also garnered attention across numerous media, including a feature on Indie Shuffle upon releasing his song "Just Let It Go" under his stage name, “Nozart.”
 In 2015, he toured the country as keyboardist/synthesist for Elliot Moss as they opened for the Cold War Kids on their winter national tour.
 Noah has also worked as a keyboardist for artist John Splitoff.

 Noah has also built an impressive reputation as a jazz pianist and educator.
 In 2008 at age 16, he was the youngest person to attend the Betty Carter Jazz Ahead Residency, where he worked with Dr. Billy Taylor and performed at the Kennedy Center in Washington, DC with other participants from around the world.
 He was also awarded eight Downbeat Student Music Awards.
 In 2009, Downbeat Magazine selected him as the “Best High School Jazz Soloist” in the country.
 From 2009 to 2010, Kellman attended the Brubeck Institute, where he studied and performed with jazz greats as Nicholas Payton and Christian McBride.
 Kellman then graduated from SUNY Purchase, where he was selected for the President's Award in Arts Management.